Almarch/pygotchi/README.md

 On the technical side, all C++ code has been merged into a monolithic `tamalib.cpp` file as the dependency management was not trivial for binding to Python.
 The same code and dependencies compiled on both windows and linux in the tamaR project, but currently pygotchi only builds on linux (or the WSL).
 A solution to build the package on windows has to be developped.

-🚧 Adaptation to the whole new first-generation ROM collection is still on the backlog.
+🚧 Adaptation to the new first-generation ROM collection is still on the backlog.

 ## 5. License